Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Examples

 \section{Examples}

-Examples A\&C are run on a 2013 Dell Latitude E6430s laptop with an Intel Core i7-3540M processor and 16GB of RAM.
-Examples B\&D are run on a desktop with two Intel Xeon E5-2650 v3 processors and 64GB of RAM.
+All examples are run on a desktop computer with AMD Ryzen 5 5600X 3.7 GHz 6-Core processor and 16GB of RAM.
 Our implementation uses the GLPK open-source LP solver and the JuMP optimization package \cite{DunningHuchetteLubin2017}.
 The polyhedron coloring in plots is random.

+Given that answering queries about exact reachable sets of ReLU neural networks is NP-complete \cite{reluplex}, the application of the methods presented in this paper is constrained by (i) the size of the neural network to analyze and (ii) the properties one wishes to verify.
+When only a single-step reachability computation is needed, as in verifying open-loop safety properties of a learned policy, the ReLU networks can be moderately sized.
+With multi-step reachability computations, such as in Examples \ref{sec:vanderpol}, \ref{Pendulum}, \ref{Taxinet}, the ReLU networks are smaller since the network is concatenated with itself for each desired reachability step.